 - a.
 Pregame Medical Team Meeting.
 Sixty (60) minutes prior to kickoff, all medical staff will meet in the referees' locker room.
-Expected personnel include: Head Team Physician and Head Team ATC from each team and UNCs, both Booth ATC Spotters, lead EMS paramedic for the field, referee, VTML, and the airway management physician.
+Expected personnel include: Head Team Physician and Head Team Primary Care Sports Medicine Physician, and Head Team ATC from each team and UNCs, both Booth ATC Spotters, lead EMS paramedic for the field, referee, VTML, and the airway management physician.
 The pregame medical meeting is to be led by the home team Head Team Physician.
 Items to be covered include: introductions of medical staff; location of the ambulance, transport cart, spine board, defibrillator, and advanced airway equipment; review of EAP medical facilities; and location of x-ray equipment.
-Medical staff shall confirm who is responsible for verifying a concussion evaluation of an athlete, i.e. "closing the loop."
+Medical staff shall confirm who is responsible for verifying a concussion evaluation of an athlete, i.e., "closing the loop."
 Booth ATC spotters shall review the Medical Time-Out procedures with officials. - b.
 "No-Go" Signs and Symptoms.
 If a player exhibits or reports any of the following signs or symptoms of concussion, he must be removed immediately from the field of play and transported to the locker room.
-If a neutral sideline observer or a member of the player's Club's medical team observes a player exhibit or receives a report that a player has experienced any of the following signs or symptoms, the player shall be considered to have suffered a concussion and may not return to participation (practice or play) on the same day under any circumstances: - Loss of Consciousness (including Impact Seizure and/or "fencing posture") - ii.
-Gross Motor Instability (GMI), identified in the judgment of the Club medical staff in consultation with the sideline UNC, who observe the player's behavior, have access to the player's relevant history and are able to rule out an orthopedic cause for any observed instability
+If a neutral sideline observer or a member of the player's Club's medical team observes a player exhibit or receives a report that a player has experienced any of the following signs or symptoms, the player shall be considered to have suffered a concussion and may not return to participation (practice or play) on the same day under any circumstances: - i.
+Loss of Consciousness (including Impact Seizure and/or "fencing posture"); - ii.
+Ataxia (abnormality of balance/stability, motor coordination, or dysfunctional speech);